[first published New Year's Day 2015]

 The Pope speaks of fraternity in its most generic form: all men and women acting as brothers and sisters under God.
 That general fellowship, however, has an undeniable masculine foundation in biblical communities.
 Peter and Andrew, Phillip and Bartholomew are blood brothers in a spiritual brotherhood.
 These bonds are not set against each other, but reinforce the anthropological nature of male spiritual accord.
 The high calling of classical citizenship has a similar masculine character.
 In all classical thought, man as "a political animal" (politicos: a member of a city) refers to a shared form of piety, protective duty, civic friendship, social status, and masculine identity.

 Fraternity to be most effective must be formalized.
 The polis is defined by city walls and social contracts.
 Nations need their boundaries and constitutions.
 This formalization of male duty for the group is expressed in Catholic sacramental life through the priesthood and the diocesan character of the Eucharistic bishop and his priests.
 Fraternity is formalized in civic life by young men being socialized as citizen soldiers, city fathers, state militias, and other masculine covenants to protect a defined territorial group.
 This public male bond of shared duty and law transcends kinship and the family justice system of blood vendettas.
 Formalized male socialization systems are foundational to the merit-based and duty-bound "wide radius" social trust systems that Francis Fukuyama explains in his books on Trust and The Origins of Political Order.
 Both the Pope and Mr. Fukuyama seek a richer deeper social bonding at the heart of political life.
 Neither one is quite ready in this feminist age to see masculine socialization as the source of that social capital.
 Shared fraternal duty elevates man's political vocation far above the soulless instrumental state managing the claims of atomistic rights-bearers.
+Patriarchal fraternities were foundational expressions of the Christian way manifested in those most pivotal institutions of the Christian republic: the monasteries.

 The masculine territorial relationship "sacramentalized" in circumcision provides a form that limits the boundless ambitions of empires, utopias, and universalistic ideologies.
 The personalities of male protectors guard particular lands and cheer for the athletic victories of the local club.
 There are no Pollyannish laws against bullying, but many well-placed men who do not tolerate the strong exploiting the weak.